OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/advanced_case_recording.rst

 System
 -------
 First, we'll examine the `system` recorder.
 Suppose we want to know what the value of `y1` is going into the objective function (obj_func).
-Using the `list_cases` method, we'll query the objective function by passing in the string `root.obj_comp`.
+Using the `list_cases` method, we'll get the list of cases that were recorded by the objective component `root.obj_comp`.
 You could also access the discipline equations by swapping out the subsystem `root.obj_comp` for `root.con_cmp1`.
-Next we use `get_case` to inspect which variables are in the dictionary.
+Next we use `get_case` to determine the input keys of the first case's dictionary.
 Here we find that `x, y1, y2, z` are returned.
 Since we originally sought find the value of `y1` going into the objective function, we'll loop through the 14 cases to find what the value is in each case.